aws-samples/aws-get-started-workshop/content/02-base/06-reference/01-getting-started-guide-foundation-team-members.md

 Once you have resources deployed in your account, consider [Getting Started with AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html).

-## Cost Managers
+## Cost managers

 AWS Cost Management tools give you and your team visibility into AWS account costs and usage.
 Each account you create will have access to view their individual account costs and usage.
 The Master account can see the total organizational cost and usage rollup.

-### Access the Billing and Cost Management Dashboard
+### Access the billing and cost management dashboard

 Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console.aws.amazon.com/billing/home#/](https://console.aws.amazon.com/billing/home)

 There are a range of AWS Cost Management tools to help you access, organize, understand, control, and optimize your costs.
 You start to access detailed information about your AWS costs and usage using the built-in dashboard in the Billing and Management area of the AWS Management Console.

-### Enable Cost Explorer
+### Enable AWS Cost Explorer

-To see more detailed cost information for the entire organization of AWS accounts and to enable builder teams to access cost reporting within their own AWS accounts, you should enable the Cost Explorer:
+To see more detailed cost information for the entire organization of AWS accounts and to enable builder teams to access cost reporting within their own AWS accounts, you should enable the [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/):

 1. As a **Cost Manager**, use your personal user to log into AWS SSO.
 2. Select the AWS **master** account.